bartbrinkman/homelab-k8s/readme.md

 This cluster is based on Argo CD's app-of-apps pattern, which can be set up using the Quick Start in the [documentation](https://argo-cd.readthedocs.io/en/stable/).

 ## kube-prometheus-stack

 - The CRD's are too large and must be applied manually.
 They are skipped by ArgoCD while syncing (`skipCrds: true`).

+# using DirectPV

+- the app-of-apps app for MinIO also sets up DirectPV, but will require additional [installation instructions](https://github.com/minio/directpv/blob/master/docs/installation.md) that might not be useful with GitOps.

 ## Use all nodes